dotnet/docs/docs/desktop-wpf/fundamentals/xaml.md

 ## XAML syntax in brief

 The following sections explain the basic forms of XAML syntax, and give a short markup example.
-These sections are not intended to provide complete information about each syntax form, such as how these are represented in the backing type system. <!--TODO For more information about the specifics of XAML syntax for each of the syntax forms introduced in this article, see [XAML Syntax In Detail](xaml-syntax-in-detail.md).-->
+These sections are not intended to provide complete information about each syntax form, such as how these are represented in the backing type system.
+For more information about the specifics of XAML syntax, see [XAML Syntax In Detail](../../framework/wpf/advanced/xaml-syntax-in-detail.md).

 Much of the material in the next few sections will be elementary to you if you have previous familiarity with the XML language.
 This is a consequence of one of the basic design principles of XAML.
 The XAML language defines concepts of its own, but these concepts work within the XML language and markup form.